jonz94/scoop-sarasa-nerd-fonts/README.md

 ## Generating font manifests

 Execute `bin/generate-manifests.ps1` with Powershell to regenerate all of the manifests in this repository from the template (within the same file).

+## License

+- Code is under the [Unlicense License](LICENSE).
+- Fonts are under the [SIL Open Font License 1.1](https://github.com/be5invis/Sarasa-Gothic/blob/master/LICENSE).